Pentagon secrets leaker Jack Teixeira sentenced to 15 years in prison by a federal judge

 Before being sentenced, he apologized for his actions.

-“I wanted to say I’m sorry for all the harm that I brought and caused,” Texeira said, referencing the “maelstrom” he caused to friends, family anyone affected overseas.
+“I wanted to say I’m sorry for all the harm that I brought and caused,” Texeira said, referencing the “maelstrom” he caused.
 “I understand all the responsibility and consequences fall upon my shoulders alone and accept whatever that will bring,” he said, standing as he addressed the judge.

-READ: Tropical system will develop this week and could move over Florida

 Afterward, Teixeira hugged one of his attorneys and looked towards his family and smiled before being led out of court.